MadeInLabs/FindCodeInSMS/README.md

 # FindCodeInSMS

+This is not a lib, just a example of simple code to get patterns from incoming SMS.

 While app is running, send a message that contains the text 'code [foo]', where [foo] is a number with 6 digits.

 The [foo] and sender number appears in the screen.
 If other message comes, the text is appended to the other.